Shruti733/PyBer_Analysis/README.md

 **Results based on summary dataframe:**

-- `Total number of rides` in the rural cities have the least number of rides, which is about 8% and 20% of to that in urban and suburban cities, respectively.
+- `Total number of rides` in the rural cities are the lowest, which is about 8% and 20% of to that in urban and suburban cities, respectively.

 ![total_rides](Image_analysis/total_rides.png)